rmengato/art-gallery-pipeline/README.md

 The Python script that handles the extraction from the MET API phase is triggered by Kestra, where a task that creates a docker container with Python is setup.

-### Staging datasets, for handling Raw Data
+### "Staging" datasets, for handling Raw Data

 Two datasets were created, one for Raw Data, and another for Transformed Data.

 After ingestion, data stored within a Bucket, meant for unstructured data.
 This data then structured in BigQuery in the form of a dataset.
 It's data types are defined, a timestamp is added.
 For ease of future use, this data, ingested from the MET Api without any theme differentiation, is separated into thematic tables.
 Columns regarding information about the artist, for instance, can be stored in a different place than informations about when MET has first gotten the artwork in their collection, which is an adminstrative information.

-Data is partitioned by department, for increase Query efficiency.
+Data is partitioned by department, for increased Query efficiency.

 ### Transformations